Voice over Internet Protocol (VoIP) technology brings with it the promise of significant cost savings, flexibility

 CampusUSA was an early customer of Interactive Intelligence Inc., an Indianapolis-based company that provides a full VoIP-ready contact center suite called Customer Interaction Center.
 At the time, CampusUSA was leasing an Avaya Definity G3 for TDM-based switching at its inbound/outbound call center.
 The credit union was happy with the Avaya system but, as its contract expired, decided to take a second look at things.

 "We thought we might as well take the opportunity to get current with technology and even get ahead," Wright said.
-"In
+"In the process we found that this looked like an intriguing and a good step to position us for the future."

 Learning from the little guys